lni-dev/moodle-qtype_regexmatch/README.md

 `Site administration` > `Courses` > `Asynchronous backups`

 ### Creating a new version
-Some steps must be taken if a new version of the plugin should be released.
+Some steps must be taken if a new version if the plugin should be released.
 1. Increase the plugin-version in the file `version.php`.
 More information can be found in the specified file.
 2. If any changes regarding the database were taken (e.g. a column/table added or removed), this can be done in `db/update.php`.
 The required code can mostly be generated using the moodle XMLDB Editor.
 More Information